KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 -------------------

 There are two ways to declare new species together with their atom
-composition: :code:`#DEFVAR` and :code:`#DEFFIX`.
+composition: :command:`#DEFVAR` and :command:`#DEFFIX`.
 These sections
 define all the species that will be used in the chemical mechanism.
 Species can be variable or fixed.
 The type is implicitly specified by defining the species in the appropriate sections.
 A species can be considered fixed if its concentration does